 If you’ve ever wondered “do you need an architectural professional for an extension?” — consider this: planning permission is rarely the problem.
 Poor planning is.
 Professional guidance ensures you make informed choices, avoid stress, and end up with a home that works beautifully.

+Ready to talk to a professional?
 Our team of architectural professionals are happy to guide you through planning, building regulations, or the full process from start to finish.